Top US and Italian Researchers Unite for Cutting-Edge Conference on Medicine, Science, and Technology Hosted by SHRO

 Forty speakers will address the conference, including welcomes and institutional greetings, discussion of the role of the Associations of Italian researchers in the world, and topics on Aerospace, Medicine, Physics, Technological innovations, artificial intelligence, Robotics, natural sciences, bio and nanotechnologies, engineering, energy, and humanities.

-In attendance will be Anna Maria Bernini, Minister of University and Research, Gregory N. Mandel, Provost of Temple University and Laura H. Carnell Professor of Law, Cristiana Mele, Consul General of Italy in Philadelphia, as well as Italians from various fields and occupational backgrounds.
+In attendance will be Anna Maria Bernini, Italian Minister of University and Research, Gregory N. Mandel, Provost of Temple University, Laura H. Carnell, Professor of Law, Cristiana Mele, Consul General of Italy in Philadelphia, as well as Italians from various fields and occupational backgrounds.
 The Minister and Provost will be giving their welcoming remarks.

 The event will also allow participating researchers residing in various parts of the world to be able to connect in VTC, and can be followed by the public in live-streaming at the FB address: https://www.facebook.com/TXSIC starting at 0930 EST, 1530 Rome time.
 In addition, the participants’ research work will be included in a book dedicated to the conference.